-With Phase 3 upon us, many workplace procedures and practices are adapting to fully comply with public health protection measures.
-As part of our Well at Work blog series, Professor John Gallagher, Managing Director of Cognate Health, outlines his three key occupational health guidelines for businesses returning in Phase 3 and beyond.
+Many workplaces are adapting to fully comply with public health protection measures.
+As part of our Well at Work blog series, Professor John Gallagher, Managing Director of Cognate Health, outlines his three key occupational health guidelines for businesses returning to work in the coming weeks.

-If you and your team has been working remotely in recent months and are set to return to the workplace in Phase 3 or Phase 4, there are three things to be mindful of — what your expectations are; how have you prepared the workplace for the return of staff; and whether you are accommodating staff in high risk groups.
+If you and your team has been working remotely in recent months and are set to return to the workplace, there are three things to be mindful of — what your expectations are; how have you prepared the workplace for the return of staff; and whether you are accommodating staff in high risk groups.
 If you need occupational health guidance on Return to Work Safely protocols, please contact us today.

-In relation to expectations, due to the phased return to work system, some businesses have opened, some will open in Phase 3, and others not until Phase 4.
-Some will choose to partially re-open and some may want their staff to continue to work from home, possibly indefinitely.
+In relation to expectations, some businesses have opened, others partially and some may want their staff to continue to work from home, possibly indefinitely.
 You will need to communicate to your staff if temporary work at home arrangements are to be made more permanent as there may be contractual and other obligations to consider.
 Working from home does not mean any lessening of employers’ responsibilities in key areas such as health and safety, working time and employment law.

 ASSESS YOUR STAFF